Irirwanirira/metrics-webapp/README.md

 ### Run tests

 To run tests, run the following command:
-- Run `npm test` in an intergrated terminal to run automated tests.
+- Run the `npm test` in an integrated terminal to run automated tests.
 <!--
 Example command: